adamfowleruk/mljs/webserver/README.md

 The preferred route:-

-1. sudo npm install -g mljs
+1. cd dist/<myappname> (Or the folder you have unzipped your app in to - the one that contains this README.md file)
-2. When prompted, enter your administrator password
+2. npm install mljs

 ### Route B: Latest development MLJS